Interpretation of Feynman formalism of quantum mechanics in terms of probabilities of paths: Discussion

 Thirdly the probability of the travel from one point of space-time to another one does not cover all the richness of quantum mechanics, in particular it does not contain the Heisenberg uncertainty relations.

 In summary it is not obvious whether the development of Feynman\'{}s formalism here presented possesses a physical interest or it is just a mathematical exercise devoid of any physical meaning.
 In any case it illustrates the fact that a direct interpretation of the quantum formalism may not be the only one possible.
-For instance the Feynman path integrals formulation of quantum mechanics should not mean that ``the particle goes via all possible paths simultaneously'' as sometimes stated.
+For instance the interpretation of Feynman path integrals in quantum mechanics should not mean that ``the particle goes via all possible paths simultaneously'' as sometimes stated.